Playoffs Round One

 Here's a look at how the starters performed as a unit in Game Five:

 The starting unit was fairly dominant when in the game, but, as mentioned, its minutes was greatly limited due to Collins' foul trouble.

 Let's continue to look at the time when Jacque Vaughn was on the court with Jason Kidd:

 |Kidd & Vaughn plus:||Min.||Plus-Minus|

-These numbers actually look pretty good, even including that fourth-quarter meltdown.
-Could this be the silver lining I've been looking for?
-Let's look again at Indiana's shooting percentage against the Vaughn-Kidd backcourt:
+Let's also look again at Indiana's shooting percentage against the Vaughn-Kidd backcourt:

 |Quarter||IND FGA||IND.
 FGM||IND.
 TO|

 For the third straight game, the Kidd-Vaughn backcourt was not effective.
 It appears as though Coach Frank has noticed this, and has limited the minutes of this combination as a result.